nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 * The amount of a token transfer MUST NOT exceed the existing token owner's balance.
-If the transfer amount for the particular token type and token owner exceeds the existing balance, the whole transfer operation MUST fail.
+If the transfer amount for the particular token type and token owner exceeds the existing balance, the whole transfer operation MUST fail with the error mnemonic `"INSUFFICIENT_BALANCE"`

 * Core transfer behavior MAY be extended.
 If additional constraints on tokens transfer are required, FA2 token contract implementation MAY invoke additional permission policies ([transfer hook](#transfer-hook) is the recommended design pattern to implement core behavior extension).
-If the additional permission hook fails, the whole transfer operation MUST fail.
+If the additional permission hook fails, the whole transfer operation MUST fail with a custom error mnemonic.

 * Core transfer behavior MUST update token balances exactly as the operation parameters specify it.
 No changes to amount values or additional transfers are